Broadacre City

 6

-The Queen’s visit was even on the mind of a cartoonist for the issue:
+The Queen’s visit was even on the mind of one cartoonist (still trying ID):

 Screen Shot 2016-04-01 at 1.27.00 PM